nodejs/node/doc/api/documentation.md

 ## Contributing

-If errors are found in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.
+Report errors in this documentation in [the issue tracker][].
+See [the contributing guide][] for directions on how to submit pull requests.

-Every file is generated based on the corresponding `.md` file in the `doc/api/` folder in Node.js's source tree.
-The documentation is generated using the `tools/doc/generate.js` program.
-An HTML template is located at `doc/template.html`.

 ## Stability Index